GSG-G9/dentoro/README.md

 *  Run `npm i` to install the packages for the app as general.

-*  Run `cd client` and `npm i` to install the packages for client- React Js.
+*  Run `cd client` and `npm i` to install the packages for the client- React Js.

 ### Database Setup  :clipboard:

-make sure you have installed postgreSQL and pgcli
+make sure you have installed PostgreSQL and pgcli

 ```sql=
 CREATE DATABASE {database name};
 CREATE USER {user name} WITH superuser password {password}
 ALTER DATABASE {database name} OWNER TO {user name};
 ```
-- Test db:
+- Test DB:
 - Do the same as before but make sure to change the names.

 * Run the following command in the database pgcli terminal